International Travel

 Singaporean authorities may arrest and convict any permanent residents of Singapore even if they have consumed illegal drugs outside of Singapore.

-Public Demonstrations: Public demonstrations are legal only at Speakers’ Corner in Hong Lim Park.
-Most outdoor public assemblies require a police permit.
-Singapore forbids foreign nationals who do not have permanent resident status from participating in or observing permitted public demonstrations, assemblies, and processions at Speakers’ Corner.
+Public Demonstrations: Public demonstrations are legal only at Speakers’ Corner in Hong Lim Park, and most outdoor public assemblies require a police permit.
+Singapore amended its laws in April 2017 to forbid foreign nationals who are not permanent residents from observing permitted public demonstrations, assemblies, and processions at Speakers’ Corner.
+The law does not distinguish between participants and observers, so anyone at Speakers’ Corner could be considered part of an event.
 Penalties may be severe, including large fines and/or imprisonment.

-LGBTI Travelers: Singapore does not recognize same-sex unions.
+LGB Travelers: Singapore does not recognize same-sex unions.
 The Penal Code criminalizes any “act of gross indecency” between two men and prescribes a sentence not exceeding two years for those found guilty under this law.
-The Singaporean government has stated that it will not enforce this section of the Penal Code but it remains on the statute books.
-The government restricts foreigners from involvement in public events that champion LGBTI issues.
-LGBTI individuals may have difficulty gaining employment in certain sectors of the civil service.
+The Singaporean government has stated that it will not enforce this section of the Penal Code, but it remains on the statute books.
+The government issues permits for open air events that openly champion LGB issues on a limited basis, but new regulations restrict foreign involvement.
+LGB individuals may have difficulty gaining employment in certain sectors of the civil service.
 The Ministry of Manpower does not issue dependent passes (work permits) to partners in lesbian and gay relationships, even if legally married in another country.

 Students: See our Students Abroad page and FBI travel tips.